Contributing to the SciPy documentation#

 Legacy

 This submodule is considered legacy and will no longer receive updates.
-This could also mean it will be removed in future SciPy versions.
+While we currently have no plans to remove it, we recommend that new code uses more modern alternatives instead.
 New code should use scipy.fft.

 Finally, if you want to mention a function, method (or any custom object) instead of a submodule, you can use an optional argument: